 Location of Vineyard

 Neusiedlersee, named for Lake Neusiedl, is a winegrowing area located north and east of the lake and is home to the Heinrich winery.
-Here the moderating effect of the lake combines with the warm Pannonian climate, and its alluvial soils provide ideal conditions for red grape varietals.
-The Heinrich estate consists of three main vineyard areas: Heideboden (sandy-loam soils that stretch from Gols toward the shores of Lake Neusiedl); the cru sites of Parndorfer Platte (low-lying hills with gravelly soils located near the winery and home to several historically important vineyards); and the Leitha range (limestone soils on the northwestern edge of the lake).
+The moderating effect of the lake combines with the warm Pannonian climate, and its alluvial soils provide ideal conditions for red grape varieties.
+The Heinrich estate consists 90 hectares in three main areas: Heideboden (sandy-loam soils that stretch from the village of Gols to the shores of Lake Neusiedl); the Parndorfer Platte (low-lying hills with gravel soils located near the winery); and Leithaberg (a hill of limestone and schist soils on the northwestern edge of the lake).